Sneak Preview: Read about these five common homemade yogurt problems and mistakes beginners often make. I hope you will be inspired to try again.

 When dinner is ready, the little yogurt bodies enter the dining hall to eat and procreate.
 If they’re not in the mood because they don’t like the temperature or the menu or are too old for such foolishness, they will either croak or go to sleep.

 When, not if, that happens, don’t let the disappointment discourage you.
 Nearly all yogurt makers have experienced it, including me.

 If you’ve already run into trouble or need help with the details, check out the related information linked for your convenience at the end of this article or shoot me a question in the comments.

 Don’t be overly anxious.

-I remember how exciting the first attempt can be.
-Getting up to check on your incubating yogurt like it was a sick child with a fever is not necessary.
+I remember how exciting my first attempt was.
+However, waking up to check on your incubating yogurt like it was a sick child with a fever is unnecessary.

-If a slight shake causes a splash (of the milk, not just the whey sitting on top), apologize for interrupting and excuse yourself for another hour or two while the yogurt bacteria continue to multiply.
+If a slight shake causes a splash (of the milk, not just the clear liquid sitting on top), apologize for interrupting.
+Excuse yourself for another hour or two while the yogurt bacteria multiply.

 Don’t use slightly old milk.

 Using slightly old milk to make yogurt is not a suitable way to salvage it.
 The fresher the milk, the better the taste.
 The finished yogurt will also last longer.